 Depending on the type of question, you may need to use the math palette to enter your answer.
 The math palette contains templates that let you insert special mathematical formats and symbols (for example, fractions and square roots) into your answers.

-On a tablet, the math palette appears at the bottom of the question-and-answer area when you click into an answer box.
+In most courses, the math palette appears at the bottom of the question-and-answer area when you click into an answer box.

 Click More to open a full palette of symbols and templates; click Less to return to the small palette.